EA Singapore does not process donations. We also do not publicly fundraise for any local or overseas charities.

 Development Media International (DMI)

-Development Media International (DMI) produces radio and television programming in developing countries that encourage people to adopt improved health practices, such as exclusive breastfeeding of infants and seeking treatment for symptoms associated with fatal diseases.
-The program aims to reduce mortality among children less than five years old.
+DMI produces radio and television programming in developing countries to encourage people to adopt improved health practices, such as exclusive breastfeeding of infants and seeking treatment for symptoms associated with fatal diseases.
+The programme aims to reduce mortality among children of less than five years old.
 Conceptually, mass media interventions have the potential to be highly cost-effective, though GiveWell has not seen strong evidence that they are cost-effective in practice.

-Possible provides free and cost-effective health care services to Nepal’s rural poor in partnership with government medical programs and have been able to scale their services.
-In doing so, Possible is helping to rebuild health care infrastructure in a country devastated by civil war and natural disasters.
+Possible provides free and cost-effective health care services to Nepal’s rural poor in partnership with government medical programmes.
+It has been able to scale its services. to help to rebuild health care infrastructure in the country devastated by civil war and natural disasters.
 Under its durable health care model, Possible is compensated by the Nepali government on a results-basis.

-Obstetric fistula is a devastating injury caused by difficult childbirth that renders the woman incontinent and can only be cured with surgery.
-It affects the poorest women in the poorest parts of the developing world - women often find it difficult to reintegrate into their communities, including facing ostracism by their families.
-Fistula Foundation has funded more than 19,300 surgeries in the last six years - more than any other organization in the world that does not receive government money.
+Obstetric fistula is a devastating injury caused by difficult childbirth that renders women incontinent and can only be resolved through surgery.
+It affects the poorest women in the poorest parts of the developing world - women often find it difficult to reintegrate into their communities as they often face ostracism, even from their families.
+The Fistula Foundation has funded more than 19,300 surgeries in the last six years - more than any other organization in the world that does not receive government money.

-To donate to any of the EA-recommended charities, you can do it through GiveWell or The Life You Can Save, which provides a secure platform to donate.
+You can donate to any of the EA-recommended charities through GiveWell or The Life You Can Save websites, which provide a secure platform to donate.
 100% of your donation (after credit card fees) will be used to support the charity or charities of your choice.

 Please contact us if you have any questions: firstname.lastname@example.org